kuru-lang/kuru/LANG.0.0.2.md

 ## Declare
 ```
-@CONSTANT: 3 # IMMUTABLE GLOBAL DATA: all functions in module can access.
+@CONSTANT 3 # IMMUTABLE GLOBAL DATA: all functions in module can access.
-$CONSTANT: 3 # MUTABLE GLOBAL DATA: all functions in module can access and modify.
+$CONSTANT 3 # MUTABLE GLOBAL DATA: all functions in module can access and modify.
-@var_a: 3 # IMMUTABLE DATA: var_a will always be 3, and can't be changed.
+@var_a 3 # IMMUTABLE DATA: var_a will always be 3, and can't be changed.
-$var_a: 3 # VARIABLE DATA: var_a will initially be 3, and can be changed later.
+$var_a 3 # VARIABLE DATA: var_a will initially be 3, and can be changed later.
 # Immutable Function
 # parameter 1: var_a is one byte signed integer.
 # parameter 2: var_b is 4 byte unsigned integer, with default value of 12.
-@fnc_a: (var_a: Si1, var_b: Ui4 12)
+@fnc_a @var_a .Si1, @var_b .Ui4 12; .Ui4
 	# Code for this Function (must be indented 1 tab).
 ```

 ## Assigns